-I’ve mentioned it a few times throughout this article, but it is really important to stress the fact that you will not be able to reach many of the best locations in Sedona with a two-wheel drive vehicle.
-If you don’t have a four-wheel drive vehicle of your own, or if you will be flying in and leaving your vehicle at home, you can either take a tour or rent a vehicle.
+I’ve mentioned it a few times throughout this article, but it is really important to stress the fact that you will not be able to reach many of the best locations in Sedona with a two-wheel-drive vehicle.
+If you don’t have a four-wheel-drive vehicle of your own, or if you will be flying in and leaving your vehicle at home, you can either take a tour or rent a vehicle.
 Renting will give you more flexibility and freedom, so that is my recommendation.

 2. Be Ready to Hike and Explore

-Even with a four-wheel drive vehicle there will still be plenty of great trails and locations that you can only reach by foot.
+Even with a four-wheel-drive vehicle, there will still be plenty of great trails and locations that you can only reach by foot.
 Several trails have been mentioned throughout this article and you can also get more information about the various trails and hikes available here.
 Just about anywhere you go in or around Sedona will give you a great view, and the open vistas provided by many of the trails will give you some of the best vantage points.

 3. Arrive Early for Sunset

 If you’re going to the popular Airport Mesa for sunset be sure to get there early because of the crowds.
-Another reason to plan ahead and be early when shooting at sunset in Sedona is because the mountains and rock formations can block the sun as it gets low, so in some places the ideal times will be a little while before sunset.
+Another reason to plan ahead and be early when shooting at sunset in Sedona is that the mountains and rock formations can block the sun as it gets low, so in some places, the ideal times will be a little while before sunset.
 Finding the right spot and the right composition can take some time, so be prepared and don’t plan to arrive just ahead of sunset.

 4. Pack Light